Kotlin/KEEP/proposals/const-data-class.md

 	- Const data class
 - Its `hashcode` and `equals` functions cannot be overridden.

+### Auto-detection by the compiler

+The compiler could detect that a data class complies with all restrictions and apply silently the optimization if it does.
+Using the `const` keyword would then force the programmer to enforce said limitations.

+### Keyword

+The `const` keyword used in this proposal is proposed because of its semantic.
+It can easily be replaced by a compiler annotation (such as `@CachedHashcode`).

 ## Compiler implementation

 #### Definition

-The `toString` method is unaffected by the `const` modifier.
+The `toString` value is generated only once and then cached.
+Each time the function is called, it first checks whether the value has already been generated and returns it if it has.
+Note that the `toString` method can be overridden.

-The `hashCode` is generated only once and then cached.
+The `hashCode` value is generated only once and then cached.
 Each time the function is called, it first checks whether the hash code has already been generated and returns it if it has.

 The `equals` function checks `hashcode()` equality *before* checking any other equality.
 Because the hash is most likely already cached, this enables to fail fast.